Training for professionals : 3 success factors you should not overlook

 You evaluated timeless and promising proposals from several specialized institutions, business schools, and universities.
 But here is one question: Do you have any certainty that the new skills your team learns will be applied from day one when they come back?

 To answer this question, you will have to take a step back and look at the big picture!

-Our experience shows that the idea of applying new skills should be addressed before, during and after the training programme:
+Our experience shows that the idea of applying new skills should be addressed before, during, and after the training program:

 - Before: matching the corporate culture

 A simple, but often disregarded question is: are the new skills truly compatible with your existing corporate culture?
 If it is not the case, any attempt at putting them into practice will generate resistance from the structure and hence frustration.
 Just imagine a company where “top-down” is still pretty much the way to approach management.

 How do you think the team that is being sent to an “agile” or “scrum” training will feel when they try to apply their new methods in the everyday work of life?
 And how will their colleagues and managers feel?

 There is a good chance that the whole experience ends up in chaos, leaving frustrated workers on both sides.
 Unless your training program is part of a change management initiative, it is, therefore, better to make sure the skills learned will blend harmoniously in the existing work context, or constitute a manageable incremental change – one that you can prepare for.